mercadopago/devsite-docs/guides/recaudos/download-a-file.en.md

 # Download a file

 Using the terminal, learn how to download a file via [SFTP Console](/developers/es/docs/links-and-debts/integration-configuration/download#bookmark_consola_sftp) and [SFTP batch scripting](/developers/es/docs/links-and-debts/integration-configuration/download#bookmark_sftp_batch_scripting).
 The SFTP Console is suitable for manual use but not for automation.
-For automation, use SFTP batch scripting, which requires creating an SFTP script where each line represents an SFTP command.
+For automation, use SFTP batch scripting, which requires the creation of a script where each line represents an SFTP command.

 ## SFTP console

-Taking the example code below, follow the steps to download a file using the SFTP console.
+Using the code below as an example, follow the steps to download a file using the SFTP console.

 ```terminal
 UY0FVFGW103Q05P:~ user$ cd $HOME/demo